Little Tennessee River

 We’re hard at work in the Southeast for rivers and clean water.
 Sign up to get the most important news affecting your water and rivers delivered right to your inbox.

 The more pressing threat is seen in habitat degradation due to urban sprawl and swift, uncontrolled development in the basin.
 With little zoning regulation, development historically has occurred on the flatter ground in the floodplain along the riverside.
 The loss of riparian habitat due to development has led to increased sedimentation and diminishing water quality through polluted runoff within the Little Tennessee River Basin.
 As rapid population growth and urbanization continue to push into the watershed, pressure placed on the region’s intrinsic ecological and recreational values is increasing at a pace unanticipated 10-20 years ago.

 Community leaders within the basin have recognized the impacts of development and zoning is coming around to address land use in rapid growth areas.
 Recognizing the importance of the resource to the region’s outdoor-tourism economy, officials in Jackson County, NC, have even drafted legislation aiming to designate their community the “trout capital” of North Carolina, where mountain trout fishing has an annual economic impact of $174 million.

 American Rivers is prioritizing efforts on the Tuckasegee River, a significant tributary in the upper basin, focusing on restoration, recreation, and conservation opportunities surrounding the popular trout fishery.
-In order to further connect the community to the river and increase critical land conservation while promoting recreational access, the Tuckasegee is targeted as the next Blue Trail in North Carolina.
-Public planning for the project is scheduled to begin in fall of 2017.
+In order to further connect the community to the river and increase critical land conservation, American Rivers is proud to share the newest Blue Trail in North Carolina.